ijijn/roguelike/book/src/chapter_27.md

 If you `cargo run`, you actually have quite a playable map now!
 There's just one problem: there are no other entities on the map.

-## Populating our cave: freeing the spawn system from rooms.
+## Populating our cave: freeing the spawn system from rooms

 If we were feeling lazy, we could simply iterate the map - find open spaces and have a random chance to spawn something.
 But that's not really very much fun.
 It makes more sense for monsters to be grouped together, with some "dead spaces" so you can catch your breath (and regain some health).